puppetlabs/puppet-specifications/language/resource-api/README.md

 ### Legacy Support

-Before puppet 6.X (TBD) remote resources were only supported through the `Puppet::Util::NetworkDevice` namespace.
-To make a module useful on these older versions, a shim `Device` class needs to be provided to connect the dots.
+Before Puppet 6.X (TBD), remote resources were only supported through the `Puppet::Util::NetworkDevice` namespace.
+To make a module useful on these older versions, a shim `Device` class needs to be provided to connect the dots:

 ```ruby
 # lib/puppet/type/nx9k_vlan.rb